Disruption and cost have been identified as the two main barriers to a large-scale adoption of heat pumps by UK homeowners.

 The recent report from the Department for Business, Energy and Industrial Strategy makes valid points, and there are many other factors at play.
 But one issue which is rarely highlighted is the amount of confusing and sometimes misleading information out there.

 This recent article from the Independent website is a good example.
-There is plenty of information, but without context, the article tells us very little.
+There is plenty of information but without context the article actually tells us very little.

 We know, for instance, that the total cost of the air source heat pump (including installation) was £27,000.
-That’s a substantial amount of money, and we really need further details about the type and size of the system installed.
-Did this include ancillary and accessory items along with the size of the property? and that’s to start with.
+That’s a substantial amount of money, and we really need further details about the type and size of the system installed and what other accessories and ancillary items were included.

 This is not a sales pitch.